Jane Harrison Bradley

 Director, Heath Care Management Certificate Program

 Charlie Jones has more than 20 years of leadership experience in academic health care.
-He has worked in the Dean of Students Office at the Yale school of Medicine, serving on the hospital board of the University of Minnesota Hospital and Clinic and in various management roles at University of Vermont Medical Center.
+He has worked in the Dean of Students Office at the Yale School of Medicine and has served on the hospital board of the University of Minnesota Hospital and Clinic and in various management roles at University of Vermont Medical Center.

-As the chair of Sigma Theta Tau International (STTI), Honor Society of Nursing, Technology and Innovation Taskforce, Julie plays a global leadership role; as one of the founding members and co-leader of the first state chapter of the American Nursing Informatics Association, she is a local leader.
-In addition, Julie serves as president of the Vermont State Nurses’ Foundation, secretary for the Vermont State Nurses’ Association District One and programming chair for the Kappa Tau Chapter of STTI Leadership Succession Committee and Region 15.
+As the chair of Sigma Theta Tau International (STTI), Honor Society of Nursing, Technology, and Innovation Taskforce, Julie plays a global leadership role, and as a founding member and coleader of the first state chapter of the American Nursing Informatics Association, she is a local leader.
+She also serves as president of the Vermont State Nurses’ Foundation, secretary for the Vermont State Nurses’ Association District One, and programming chair for the Kappa Tau Chapter of STTI Leadership Succession Committee and Region 15.

 Steve Kappel, MPA

-Steve has been involved in health policy for over 25 years.
+Steve Kappel has been involved in health policy for more than 25 years.
 He recently founded Policy Integrity.
-Formerly, he provided policy and fiscal analysis to the state legislature, focusing on health care issues.
-He has been Executive Director of the Vermont Program for Quality in Health Care and has worked for the Department of Banking, Insurance, Securities and Health Care Administration, Blue Cross, and the Department of Health.
-He received his MPA from UVM in 2003.
+Formerly, he provided policy and fiscal analysis to the state legislature, focusing on healthcare issues.
+He has been executive director of the Vermont Program for Quality in Health Care and has worked for the Department of Banking, Insurance, Securities, and Health Care Administration, Blue Cross, and the Department of Health.

 Meg H. O’Donnell

-Meg, an attorney by profession, has lived and worked in Vermont since 1988, when she moved here from New York City to clerk for Justice Ernest W. Gibson III of the Vermont Supreme Court.
-She practiced law in Burlington for several years after her clerkship, leaving in late 1992 to become counsel to the newly-formed Vermont Health Care Authority.
-Meg spent the next seven years working for the Authority and its successor, the Division of Health Care Administration (part of the former Department of Banking, Insurance, Securities and Health Care Administration), helping to develop health policies and oversight programs.
-Meg currently serves as the Director of Government & Community Relations for the University of Vermont Medical Center, a position she has held since September 2001.
-She was also named an Assistant General Counsel in 2002.
+Meg O’Donnell has lived and worked in Vermont since 1988, when she moved here from New York City to clerk for Justice Ernest W. Gibson III of the Vermont Supreme Court.
+She practiced law in Burlington for several years after her clerkship, leaving in late 1992 to become counsel to the newly formed Vermont Health Care Authority.
+She spent the next seven years working for the Authority and its successor, the Division of Health Care Administration (part of the former Department of Banking, Insurance, Securities, and Health Care Administration), helping to develop health policies and oversight programs.
+Meg currently serves as the director of Government & Community Relations for Fletcher Allen Health Care, a position she has held since September 2001.
+She was also named an assistant general counsel in 2002.

-In addition to her work at the University of Vermont Medical Center, Meg is an adjunct professor at the UVM Department of Community Development and Applied Economics, where she has been co-teaching a graduate-level course on health care policy since 2001.
+In addition to her work at Fletcher Allen, Meg is an adjunct professor at the UVM Department of Community Development and Applied Economics, where she has been co-teaching a graduate-level course on healthcare policy since 2001.
 She has also taught a “bridge course” in the UVM College of Medicine on health financing and policy since 2006.
 A graduate of the 2001 class of the Snelling Center for Government’s Vermont Leadership Institute, she also serves as a faculty member for VLI’s annual session on health care.
-She currently serves on the boards of Vermont Nurses in Partnership, Inc., the Community Health Centers of Burlington, the Snelling Center for Government, and the New England Federal Credit Union.
-She recently stepped down after fourteen years of service on the Vermont Board of Bar Examiners (including serving as chair her last five years).
-Meg earned a Bachelor of Arts degree from Oberlin College, a Master of Arts degree from Columbia University, and was graduated magna cum laude from New York Law School.
+She currently serves on the boards of Vermont Nurses in Partnership Inc., the Community Health Centers of Burlington, the Snelling Center for Government, and the New England Federal Credit Union.
+She recently stepped down after 14 years of service on the Vermont Board of Bar Examiners (including serving as chair her last five years).

 Professor of Health Policy and Nursing

-Dr. Rambur is a professor of nursing, and founding Dean of the College of Nursing and Health Sciences at the University of Vermont.
-She led the effort to establish a leadership role for the college with an emphasis on addressing critical health care workforce needs at the state and regional levels within a context of international impact, aspirations for educational and research preeminence, and fiscal restraint.
-As dean, Dr. Rambur was responsible for all educational, research, outreach, and financial and fund-raising matters of the college.
-She maintains an active program of research that focuses on the health professional workforce, health services, and health policy.
-She is a past member of the Board of Trustees of Fletch Allen Health Care, and served as the Chair of the Quality Committee of the board as well as a member of the Finance Committee.
-From 1991-1995 she led the health finance reform effort in the state of North Dakota.
+Dr. Rambur is a professor of nursing and founding dean of the College of Nursing and Health Sciences at the University of Vermont.
+She led the effort to establish a leadership role for the college with an emphasis on addressing critical healthcare workforce needs at the state and regional levels within a context of international impact, aspirations for educational and research preeminence, and fiscal restraint.
+As dean, Dr. Rambur was responsible for all educational, research, outreach, and financial and fundraising matters of the college.
+She maintains an active program of research focused on the health professional workforce, health services, and health policy.
+She is a past member of the Board of Trustees of Fletch Allen Health Care and served as the chair of the Quality Committee of the board, as well as a member of the Finance Committee.
+From 1991 to 1995, she led the health finance reform effort in the state of North Dakota.
 Dr. Rambur is an active teacher in both online and classroom venues.

-In addition, she is a member of the American College of Healthcare Executives and served on the Board of Directors of the Vermont Council for Quality.
-She presents at professional conferences on topics including organizational transformation, integrated management systems for performance excellence, strategic planning and customer relationship management.
-She has been recognized with an Award in Excellence from Rutland Regional Medical Center and as Ambassador of the Year from the Vermont Council for Quality.
+She is a member of the American College of Healthcare Executives and served on the Board of Directors of the Vermont Council for Quality.
+She presents at professional conferences on topics including organizational transformation, integrated management systems for performance excellence, strategic planning, and customer relationship management.
+She received an Award in Excellence from Rutland Regional Medical Center and was recognized as Ambassador of the Year by the Vermont Council for Quality.